Yes Minister: Episodes

 A total of 38 episodes were made, and all but one are of 30 minutes duration.
 They were videotaped in front of a studio audience, which was standard BBC practice for situation comedies at the time.
 The actors did not enjoy filming as they felt that the studio audience placed them under additional pressure.
 Lynn, however, says that the studio audience on the soundtrack was necessary because laughter is a "communal affair."
 The laughter also acted as a kind of insurance: Jay observes that politicians would be unable to put pressure on the BBC not to "run this kind of nonsense" if "200–250 people were falling about with laughter."
 There were occasionally film inserts of location sequences, and some shots of Hacker travelling in his car were achieved by means of chroma key.
 Each programme usually comprised around six scenes.
 By the time of Yes, Prime Minister, the producers were permitted to use Downing Street itself for some exterior shots, most notably in the episode "The Key" where Sir Humphrey has to re-enter the building through the door of No.10.

-Almost all the episodes (the exceptions chiefly being the earlier ones of the first series) end with one of the characters (usually Sir Humphrey) saying "Yes, Minister", "Yes, Prime Minister", as appropriate, and once, "Mais oui, Prime Minister," in "A Diplomatic Incident" which centred on negotiations with the President of France.
+Almost all the episodes (the exceptions chiefly being the earlier ones of the first series) end with one of the characters (usually Sir Humphrey) saying "Yes, Minister", "Yes, Prime Minister", as appropriate, and once, "Mais oui, Prime Minister," in "A Diplomatic Incident" which centred on negotiations with the president of France.
 Each episode of the former was more or less self-contained, but the first two episodes of Yes, Prime Minister had a loose story arc relating to Hacker's attempts to reform the United Kingdom's armed forces, while the second was mostly devoted to concluding storylines and character arcs that had been seen over the course of Yes Minister.

 The pilot was produced in 1979 but not transmitted immediately for fear that it could influence the results of the May 1979 UK General Election.
 It eventually aired on 25 February 1980.
 Yes Minister ran for three series, each of seven episodes, between March 1980 and 1982.
 These were followed by two Christmas specials: one 10-minute sketch as part of an anthology presented by Frank Muir, and then the hour-long "Party Games", in 1984.
 The latter's events led to Hacker's elevation to Prime Minister, dovetailing into the sequel, Yes, Prime Minister.
 This ran originally for two series, each of eight episodes, from 1986 to 1988.

-In the U.K. the show has regularly reaired on TV including on BBC and That's TV channels.
+In the UK the show has regularly been repeated including on BBC and That's TV channels.